yuanchenyang/personal-website/symmetry.md

 Since this problem is also convex and invariant under orthogonal projection to the span of the data $$x_i$$, we can apply the same symmetry reduction (substituting $$w = Xc$$) as before to reduce its dimension.

-Unlike the usual derivation, we do not need to take the dual of the problem first.
+Typically, deriving kernel SVM requires taking the dual of the above optimization problem, so that $$\dotp{x_i, x_j}$$ appears in the objective.
+This suggests that the dual formulation is essential for the kernel trick to work.
+In the diagram below, we see that this is not the case: Kernelization (symmetry reduction) can be applied to both the primal and dual forms of the problem, and the resulting reduced-size problems are dual to each other.

 $$
 \begin{array}{lcl}